NeiroNext/QuickTranslator/README.md

 # Instalation

 Linux:
-You must have to be installed the following packages: xsel, libqxt-core0, libqxt-gui0, libqtgui4, libqt4-network, libqtcore4, libfontconfig1 and libxrender1
+You must have to be installed the following packages: libqxt-core0, libqxt-gui0, libqtgui4, libqt4-network, libqtcore4, libfontconfig1 and libxrender1
 For Linux, just run make commant in the root folder, or download project to QtCreator.

 Windows: